webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 - Go to **_Contact Center_** -> **_Settings_** and press **_Synchronize Users_** button to sync all changes from Control Hub to Webex CC Management Portal.

 ![Lab_4_Supervisor_Config_6](/assets/images/Supervisor/DC_Lab_4_Supervisor_Config_6.png)

+## Send Product Feedback

+Thank you for completing the labs, we would love to hear direct product feedback from you!
+Explore the product feedback option from right within the Agent Desktop.

+(screenshot - GIF)

+Please fill in the survey and help us improve the product!

+(screenshot - GIF)

 ---